-Whether you're hosting or attending Thanksgiving dinner, chances are you'll have some leftovers on your hands.
-And while we're eager to get back to healthy eating after a holiday of indulgence, the fridge full of food may be holding you back.
+Thanksgiving leftovers are a blessing and a curse — they're delicious and save you from cooking, but they're not always calorie-friendly.
+And while you may be eager to get back to healthy eating after a holiday of indulgence, the tempting fridge full of food can hold you back.

 1. Turkey Pumpkin Soup

-As Thanksgiving winds down, chances are you've got some leftover turkey and pumpkin.
-This recipe combines these ingredients into a delicious soup, which requires just 20 minutes to prepare and makes a great high-protein, low-fat meal.
-Pair this soup with a whole grain for a complete meal.
+If you've got some leftover turkey and pumpkin, this recipe combines these ingredients into a delicious soup that requires just 20 minutes to prepare and makes a great high-protein, low-fat meal.

 Thanks to the pumpkin, this recipe supplies 4 grams of fiber per serving.
 Especially after a holiday feast, prioritizing high-fiber foods will help regulate digestion and can help prevent spikes in blood sugar, according to the Academy of Nutrition and Dietetics.